kmwang123/cme211-notes/ExamNumpy.md

 array([[ 0.,  1.,  2.],
        [ 3.,  4.,  5.],
        [ 6.,  7.,  8.]])

 >>> a.transpose()
 array([[ 0.,  3.,  6.],
        [ 1.,  4.,  7.],
        [ 2.,  5.,  8.]])
+#NOTE: can also do a.T for same result
 >>> numpy.trace(a)
 12.0
 >>> a*a # element wise multiplication